sumuks13/codebook_repository/content/Design Patterns/Factory Pattern.md

 ### **What is the Factory Pattern?**

 - The **Factory Pattern** is a **creational design pattern** that provides an interface for creating objects but **lets subclasses decide** which class to instantiate.
 - The Factory pattern creates objects without exposing the creation logic.
-There will be a common interface through which the newly created object is referenced - [[Java/Polymorphism]].
+There will be a common interface through which the newly created object is referenced - [[Polymorphism]].

 ### **When to use it?**